EnexaProject/documentation/pages/mydoc/application_dev.md

 You can find the source code of this application [here](https://github.com/EnexaProject/enexa-service/blob/d902f4d81e0df12eaf14a265acf6370f7aab3503/src/main/java/eu/enexa/example/SimpleClient.java).

-In this toturial we want to run the extraction module [see here](https://github.com/EnexaProject/enexa-extraction-module).
+In this tutorial we want to run the extraction module [see here](https://github.com/EnexaProject/enexa-extraction-module).

+The extraction module is designed to extract triples from Wikipedia pages, accepting a list of page URLs as input.
+To run this module on the ENEXA platform, we follow these steps:
-1. We will create a new experiment ([Step 1](step-1-create-a-new-experiment)) 2.
+1. We will create a new experiment ([Step 1](step-1-create-a-new-experiment))
-3.
-4.
-5.
+2. We will add required files ([Step 2](step-2-add-one-file-to-service ))
+3. We will start the module ([Step 3](step-3-start-the-module))
+4. We wait until module run completely([Step 4](step-4-waiting-to-module-finish))
+5. We retrieve the result ([Step 5](step-5-retrieve-the-location-of-the-result-from-metadata))

 Assumptions:
-* We assume the Enexa service hosted at http://localhost:8080.
+* We assume the ENEXA service hosted at http://localhost:8080.
 You can have

 ## Step 1 create a new experiment
 The first step involves sending an HTTP POST request to `/start-experiment` as shown below: